 Storage devices are prone to malfunctions - even the highest quality drive will one day fail, which could lead to data losses if no proper backups are in place.
 Cloud storage solves that problem, providing a scalable storage solution that can be accessed from any device at any time, decreasing data traffic and implementing additional security means.

 A simple yet incredibly common mistake that remote workers commit is using their private passwords when using company software.
-This creates a high risk of security breach - especially if the worker is using the same password in different places.
+This creates a high risk of a security breach - especially if the worker is using the same password in different places.

-To minimize the risk, it’s highly recommended to use a unique password for every application and web service, especially connected with work.
+To minimize the risk, it’s highly recommended to use a unique password for every application and web service, especially connected to work.
 A password manager can be used to safely store all your keys, allowing you to use complicated passwords that won’t be broken easily, as you won’t have to remember them.

-The one thing that’s often outside of corporate control is the way company’s remote workers access the internet.
+The one thing that’s often outside of corporate control is the way the company’s remote workers access the internet.
 When working at home, that is most usually done through a Wi-Fi router, which itself can apply various security solutions to limit unauthorized access.
 It might be a good idea to provide your workers with professional hardware, especially if they are accessing sensitive resources.

 In the Zero Trust framework, each user and device that receives access to company data will only be able to access resources necessary for their work - and nothing else.
-Traditional solutions often grant full access to everyone who enters a company network or uses company VPN, which can cause major leaks in case of even the smallest breaches.
+Traditional solutions often grant full access to everyone who enters a company network or uses a company VPN, which can cause major leaks in case of even the smallest breaches.